Carla Lane: Personal life

 Lane married Eric Arthur Hollins on 27 March 1948, and they had two sons together before divorcing in 1981.
 She later claimed in her 2006 autobiography Someday I'll Find Me that she was 17 years old when she married Hollins, despite official records showing that she was 19.
 She lived for many years in Broadhurst Manor, her mansion in Horsted Keynes.

 Lane became a vegetarian and began dedicating much of her time to the care and welfare of animals in 1965.
 She established the Animal Line trust with her friends, English actress Rita Tushingham and American photographer Linda McCartney, in 1990.
 The following year, she purchased St. Tudwal's Island East in order to protect its wildlife.
 She converted the grounds of her mansion into a 25-acre animal sanctuary in 1993, and operated the sanctuary for 15 years before closing it due to financial constraints.

-Lane received an OBE for services to writing in 1989, but returned it to Prime Minister Tony Blair in protest against animal cruelty in 2002.
+Lane was made an OBE for services to writing in 1989, but returned it to Prime Minister Tony Blair in protest against animal cruelty in 2002.
 She moved back to her native Liverpool in 2009.
 In 2013, an animal sanctuary was opened in nearby Melling and named after her.